 The Maltese regulatory framework provides the possibility for the Professional Investor Funds (“PIFs”) to invest in Virtual Currencies (“VCs”).
 The Investment Services Act (Cap.
 370 of the laws of Malta) regulates this flexible investment vehicle, where the PIFs investing in VCs may only be constituted in the form of (i) an investment company, generally in the form of investment company with variable share capital (SICAV); (ii) limited partnership; or (iii) unit trusts.

 As for the key legal requirement of the PIFs, this fund must be promoted only to those individuals or entities which are classified as a Qualifying Investors and the latter always need to maintain a minimum investment amount of €100,000 .
-Moreover, in order to operate as PIF investing in VCs, a licence shall be issued by the Malta Financial Services Authority (“MFSA”) which authority requires to fulfill further criteria in relation to VCs investment.
+Moreover, in order to operate as PIF investing in VCs, a licence shall be issued by the Malta Financial Services Authority (“MFSA”) which authority requires to fulfil further criteria in relation to VCs investment.

 In that case, the licence holder of the PIFs must ensure that their parties and the service providers have the relevant knowledge and experience in the field of information technology and VCs as well as its underlying technology.
 Furthermore, applicants must also include adequate risk warnings associated with both direct and indirect investment in VCs.